LikithaRavi1/kubeace.com/client/public/blogs/optimizing-gpu-utlilzation-on-eks.md

 ## KubeAce Support

-At **KubeAce**, we help organizations design, deploy, and optimize AI/ML infrastructure on Kubernetes—especially on **Google Kubernetes Engine (GKE)**.
+At **KubeAce**, we help organizations design, deploy, and optimize AI/ML infrastructure on Kubernetes—especially on **Elastic Kubernetes Engine (EKS)**.
 Our engineers bring deep expertise in GPU workload management, including:

-* Configuring MIG on NVIDIA A100s in GKE Autopilot or Standard clusters
+* Configuring MIG on NVIDIA A100s in EKS Autopilot or Standard clusters
 * Tuning MPS and time-slicing for cost-effective inference at scale
 * Integrating monitoring and observability with Prometheus, DCGM, and Grafana
 * Ensuring workloads auto-scale efficiently without waste